 We know that the best treadmill for home use needs to fit your space, perform consistently, and stay within budget.
 And depending on your fitness goals and style, it’s important to find a treadmill with the proper speed, incline, and power.

 Plus, the growing market of connected fitness has turned even ordinary treadmills into online fitness studios.
 While there isn’t a single treadmill that fits every user, we’ve broken this list into useful categories to help you find the best option.
-Below you’ll find:

-- The Best Overall Treadmill
+- Best Overall Treadmill

-- The Best Budget Treadmill
+- Best Budget Treadmill

-- The Best Folding Treadmill
+- Best Folding Treadmill

 - More Great Treadmills for Home Use